 Does Zendesk sell personal information?

 We do not “sell” our customer’s personal information as currently defined under the CCPA, meaning that we also do not rent, disclose, release, transfer, make available or otherwise communicate that personal information to a third party for monetary or other valuable consideration.
-We may share aggregated and/or anonymized information regarding use of the Service(s) with third parties to help us develop and improve the Services and provide our customers with more relevant content and service offerings as detailed in our customer agreements.
+We may share aggregated and/or anonymized information regarding use of the Service(s)—which is not considered personal information under the CCPA—with third parties to help us develop and improve the Services and provide our customers with more relevant content and service offerings as detailed in our customer agreements.

 How can Zendesk Subscribers ensure compliance with CCPA?